 | Expression | Meaning | Tone | Common Platform |

-| ASL | As hell / Age-sex-location | Casual | TikTok, texting |
+| ASL | As hell / Age-Sex-Location | Casual | TikTok, texting |

-| FR | For real | Agreeing | Snapchat |
+| FR | For real | Conversational | Snapchat, Instagram |

-| NGL | Not gonna lie | Honest/confessional | |
+| NGL | Not gonna lie | Honest/confessional | Social media |

-| IMO | In my opinion | Thoughtful | Forums |
+| IMO | In my opinion | Opinion-based | Forums, texting |

-| TBH | To be honest | Direct | Social apps |
+| TBH | To be honest | Personal honesty | Instagram, texting |

-| IDK | I don’t know | Casual uncertainty | Texting |
+| IDK | I don’t know | Neutral | Texting |

 Key Insight